AyobomiOmojola/ProAssist/README.md

 13. Access the live API documentation at ```http://127.0.0.1:8000/docs```

 14. Where USERNAME = Username of the user you want to chat with and TOKEN = Your Login Token;

 Hence access the chat server at ```http://127.0.0.1:8000/USERNAME/?token=TOKEN```

-(You could register and login users with their chat screens on different browser tabs)
+(You could register and login users and follow the url guide above to correctly load their chat screens on say two different browser tabs)

 # Authors
 ProAssist is developed and maintained by Ayo Omojola